The Bronx (band): History

 In April 2007, the band announced that they would record two new albums.
 The Bronx was planned as a punk rock album, while Mariachi El Bronx would be a mariachi album.
 They entered a recording studio in March 2008 to begin work on both albums, with Brad Magers (formerly of Christiansen and Your Highness Electric) replacing Tweedy on bass guitar, and Vincent Hidalgo (formerly of The Drips) also joining Mariachi El Bronx.
 That June they posted the new song "Knifeman", from The Bronx, on their Myspace profile, followed by the premiere of "PR Rules" from El Bronx.
 During summer 2008, The Bronx played the entirety of the Warped Tour.
 They also appeared in the film What We Do Is Secret as Black Flag, performing the Black Flag song "Police Story".
 Beginning with preparations for the release of El Bronx, the band has performed as "Mariachi El Bronx" when playing their mariachi set and as "The Bronx" for rock sets.
 The Bronx was released on November 11, 2008, with El Bronx following on August 17, 2009.
 The band toured North America, followed by a festival performance in the United Kingdom.
 A second album of mariachi music, Mariachi El Bronx, was released in August 2011.

 Several members of the band also appear on the debut EP by Armistice, a Canadian indie pop band consisting of Coeur de pirate and Jay Malinowski.

 In 2012, Mariachi El Bronx collaborated with rapper Schoolly D for the theme song to Adult Swim's show Aqua Something You Know Whatever.

 Mariachi El Bronx currently perform between segments on the El Rey Network wrestling programme Lucha Underground.

 On June 26, 2016, drummer Jorma Vik announced his departure from both The Bronx and Mariachi El Bronx, later joining Eagles of Death Metal as their touring drummer.
 He was replaced by David Hidalgo, Jr., who also plays with Mariachi El Bronx.

 In June 2017, the band's Facebook page was updated with the album art for V, the fifth studio album by the band.
 A teaser was uploaded to the page the following month.
-The album is the first studio album of their career not to be named The Bronx or Mariachi El Bronx.
+The album is the second studio album of their career not to be named The Bronx or Mariachi El Bronx.
 It was released on September 22, 2017.

 In 2018, Hidalgo, Jr. was replaced in The Bronx by former Queens of the Stone Age drummer Joey Castillo.
-Hidalgo, Jr. remains a member of Mariachi El Bronx.
+The band released their sixth album, The Bronx VI, in August of 2021.
+In 2025, the band announced the fourth Mariachi El Bronx album, which is set for release in February 2026.